"My patient finally has a genetic diagnosis... but how do I treat it?"

 Deadline: TBD (by invite only)

-:heavy_check_mark: Input Format
+Phase 2: Input Format

-:heavy_check_mark: Output Format
+Phase 2: Output Format

-Systems must return a structured, markdown-formatted actionability report as a string within a JSON object.
+Submitted AI models must return a structured, markdown-formatted actionability report as a string within a JSON object.
 Details below.

-Field Type Description
+| Field | Description |

-id string Must match the corresponding input task id
+id (string) | Must match the corresponding input task id. |

-report_markdown string A Markdown-formatted therapeutic actionability report for the patient
+report_markdown (string) | A Markdown-formatted therapeutic actionability report for the patient. |

 For example,